SeheeKim618/AI-vision-project/README.md

 # Deep Learning Model Implementation using Pytorch
 This repo is designed to be as easy as possible to implement deep learning models in pytorch running in Google Colab.
-For study, You can see the material links I've attached.
+For study, you can see the material links I've attached.
 * Real-time Vehicle Detection
   * YOLOv5 [[github](https://github.com/ultralytics/yolov5)]